 This was was tough.
 Although it wasn’t too long, just two miles.
 It’s always hard to compare climbs but I can compare it to some other two mile climbs or sections I have done.

 - Mount Washington Auto Road (NH) – Any two-mile section

 - San Pellegrino (Italy)

 At Saxton I found the infamous Henrietta Mountain Road.
 I did no research and instead, just rode.
 It seemed to kick up to 7-8% right away.
-But after a quarter mile after an intersection, the real climb began.
+But after a quarter-mile just past an intersection, the real climb began.

 I rode back to Hopewell and explored the trail a little more.
 At Hopewell going north for two miles, the trail is crushed limestone in great shape.
 A road bike is fine although I wouldn’t want to ride 20 miles on this.

 Going south the trail was a road.
 A gravel road that led to a camping area.
 That was harder on the bike.
 I rode a couple of miles then decided I had had enough.
 Wrong bike for this surface.

 The signature landmark on the trail seemed to be the trestle over the Juniata River.
 I had decided the surface wasn’t right to pedal to it.

 The trail head seemed to be on my way back to Somerset where I was headed.
 So I drove to Cypher to bike that section.

 I don’t know if it was good or bad but the trestle was probably no more than a quarter mile away.
 But it was gorgeous.
 Maybe even more gorgeous was the cut in the hillside.
 The trail here was crushed limestone, again.